 Hackers have managed to steal huge amounts of money by tricking customers or even bank staff to click on links that download malicious software onto a computer.
 This malware infects a computer to enable the hacker to monitor keystrokes, view emails, capture screens and otherwise steal valuable information that enables them access to funds.
 It’s vital to have the latest security software to detect and remove this malicious software.

 The HTTPS protocol enables secure connections over the internet, ensuring a user is accessing the site they think they are.
 It also keeps all data encrypted to prevent it from being stolen.
 With HTTPS, consumers are protected against ‘middle-man’ attacks that can result in the theft of personal or banking data.

 In the online mobile world, cunning fraudsters prey on consumers and banks by exploiting vulnerabilities.
-They will change tactics, but usually there will be some hint that something isn’t right about their activity or requests.
-Vigilance is the best defense against online fraud, and the comprehensive approach to fraud management taken by FCASE is one of the most powerful tools a corporation can have at its disposal.
+They will change tactics, but usually, there will be some hint that something isn’t right about their activity or requests.
+Vigilance is the best defence against online fraud, and the comprehensive approach to fraud management taken by FCASE is one of the most powerful tools a corporation can have at its disposal.
 If you would like to explore how FCASE could help to manage your mobile banking fraud, we’d love to hear from you.

 Preventing Mobile Banking Fraud with aiReflex